Appalachian State Mountaineers Logo

 Appalachian State Mountaineers symbol

 The men’s basketball team participated in the NCAA tournament in 1979 and 2000.
-In 2007 it joined the National Invitation Tournament.
-The women’s basketball team won the Southern Conference in the 1996 and 2011 seasons.
-Angel Elderkin coached it.
-The coach of the men’s basketball team is Jim Fox (since 2019).
+In 2007, it joined the National Invitation Tournament.
+The women’s basketball team won the Southern Conference in 1996 and 2011.
+Its coach was Angel Elderkin.
+The coach of the men’s basketball team has been Jim Fox (since 2019).